European shares slide for fifth straight day on growth worries | Business

 European shares fell for a fifth straight session on Tuesday, pressured by a rise in government bond yields globally, with investors worrying about a potential recession and the impact on corporate profits from a rapid rise in interest rates.

-The Bank of England on Tuesday announced a move to purchase inflation-linked debt until the end of this week, to stem a collapse in Britain's 2.1 trillion pound ($2.31 trillion) government bond market.
-London's FTSE 100 index slipped 0.9%.
-All the STOXX 600's sectoral indexes declined in early trading, with miners and oil and gas down 1.8% and 1.4%, respectively, as commodity prices fell on demand worries due to a flare-up in China COVID-19 cases.
+The Bank of England (BoE) on Tuesday announced a move to purchase inflation-linked debt until the end of this week, to stem a collapse in Britain's 2.1 trillion pound ($2.31 trillion) government bond market.
+London's FTSE 100 index slipped 0.5%.
+Adding to woes, data showed Britain's unemployment rate fell to its lowest since 1974 at 3.5% in the three months to August, driven by a record jump in the number of people leaving the labour market, which the BoE is worried will fuel inflation pressures.

-China vowed to stick to its zero-COVID policy, with Shanghai and other big Chinese cities, including Shenzhen and Xian, having ramped up testing for COVID-19 as infections ticked up after a week-long holiday.
-Among the big movers, Givaudan slid 5.8% after the Swiss fragrance and flavour maker said it was on track to implement price increases to offset higher input costs.
+"This could embolden the Bank of England to maintain its own aggressive hiking policy...complicating an overall outlook where the economy is still expected to hit recessionary levels sooner rather than later," said Richard Hunter, head of markets at interactive investor.
+The STOXX 600 index has lost 20.4% year-to-date amid concerns about a tough winter in Europe due to an energy crisis fuelled by Russia-Ukraine war and aggressive monetary policy tightening by central banks that may hamper economic growth.

+Focus now turns to the third-quarter earnings season to gauge the health of corporate Europe at a time when inflation is running at a record 10% and data suggest the continent is headed into a recession.
+"The most important part of earnings season will be the forward guidance from companies rather than the earnings themselves," said Edward Park, chief investment officer at Brooks Macdonald Asset Management in London.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)